SiminZhang/SiminZhang/README.md

 ### About me:
 Hi 👋, My name is Simin Zhang.
+Welcome to My GitHub!
+- 😄 Pronouns: She/Her
+- 🔭 I’m currently working as a open source contributor at Appwrite
+- 👯 I’m looking for a new grad SDE job
+- 📫 Reach me: siminznetwork@gmail.com